qiqixixi1001/automotive-safeic-practice/articles/03_automotive_safeic_practice_d03_github_en_generic.md

 D01 built a reproducible **analysis input package**.

-D02 consumed the D01 outputs and extracted the **Base FIT Rate** into a structured evidence package.
+D02 consumed the D01 evidence and extracted the **Base FIT Rate** into structured outputs.

 D03 answers the next question:

 > Are the FIT numbers tied to explicit reliability assumptions, or are they accidentally tied to hidden defaults?

-This matters because a FIT number is not only a property of RTL.
+This matters because a FIT value is not only a property of RTL.

-It is a result of:
+A FIT value is the result of a reliability model applied to a design under a defined operating context:

 ```text
 design structure